Women in marketing

 This Sunday, 8th March, is International Women’s Day and a chance to #MakeItHappen.
 We’ll be celebrating women’s achievements and call for greater equality around the world.
 To mark the occasion, here at Think OTB we’re focusing on women in marketing…

 It is estimated that of the entire world’s population, for every 101 males there are 100 females.
 The near-equality of this figure means the world is divided approximately 50/50 between its two genders, though naturally in practice this figure varies between countries and at different ages in the population.
 International Women’s Day, the annual awareness day devoted to the discussion of issues surrounding gender equality and opportunities for women, is a highly successful institution which since its foundation in 1909 has worked to improve women’s rights around the world.

 The topic of women in business is often discussed in this context with women, particularly in the Western world, holding a wide variety of senior roles in business, politics and the media.
 In the marketing industry the same can be said, with women providing an integral element of the marketing process in all levels from copywriting and design to account management and CEOs.

-According to Laura Bambach, president, D&AD and co-founder of SheSays, women still only account for 3% of all creative directors and it is for that reason that her organisation SheSays works to give women a voice and raise awareness of the remaining progress to be made to achieve equality.
-Bambach argues that with the renewed discussion of gender issues through new digital campaigns such as Everyday Sexism and theHeforShe campaign, the prospects for continued progress look bright.
+According to Laura Bambach, president, D&AD and co-founder of SheSays, women still only account for 3% of all creative directors.
+It is for that reason that her organisation SheSays works to give women a voice.
+They’re raising awareness of the remaining progress to be made to achieve equality.
+Bambach applauds the renewed discussion of gender issues through new digital campaigns such as Everyday Sexism and theHeforShe campaign.
+The prospects for continued progress look bright.
 Watch out world, women are still working hard.